 'A nice home-cooked meal, that's what you need, Hermione,' Molly Weasley said confidently.
-She stopped, her hands on her hips, and watched the young woman.
+She stopped with her hands on her hips and watched the young woman.
 'Well, eat up.
 Look at the state of you.
 When was the last time you ate?'

 Hermione gave a small shrug.
 Time had no meaning for her now.
 Everything was just eternity.

 She looked at the food on the plate in front of her and tried to focus on it to establish what it was.